Consumer Adoption of Disruptive Technologies

 - Among cohorts, the Millennial generation is likely to be the major driver of increased adoption, due to a unique affinity for tech-focused products.

-Just 5% of consumers use an electric vehicle on a weekly or more frequent basis.
+While just 5% of consumers use an electric vehicle on a weekly or more frequent basis, 17% expect to purchase an EV in the next 5 years.

 Q: When would you plan to purchase an electric vehicle?